tagtogorg/tagtog-doc/projects.md

       </div>
     </div>
     <div class="two-third-col">
-      <p>When you create a dictionary, you don't to cover cases as plural, tenses, etc. tagtog uses the dictionary enties and applies <strong>grammar rules</strong> to identify potential entities doing such modificions for you.</p>
+      <p>When you create a dictionary, you don't need to cover cases as plural, tenses, etc. tagtog uses the dictionary entries and applies <strong>grammar rules</strong> to identify potential entities doing such modifications for you.</p>
       <p>In order to upload a dictionary, you first need to create a dictionary.
 Click on <code>New Dictionary</code> under the entity type name and Save it.
 Two options will show up: <code>Download Dictionary</code> and <code>Upload Dictionary</code>.</p>
     </div>
     <div class="one-third-col">